msuliq/rails-microblog/README.md

 $ bin/dev
 ```

 Follow the instructions in terminal to view the app.
-The http address might look like `http://127.0.0.1:3000`
+The http address might look like `http://127.0.0.1:3000`.

 ## Deployment
-This sample app is deployed to Heroku at [*rails-microblogg*](https://rails-microblogg.herokuapp.com).
+This sample microblog app is deployed to Heroku at [*rails-microblogg*](https://rails-microblogg.herokuapp.com).

 The full production app includes several advanced features, including sending email with Twilio SendGrid and storing uploaded images with AWS S3.